timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 </p>
 </blockquote>

-The REST API tests are located under src/test/rest/resources/bookinventory/integration folder as .feature files.
+The REST API tests are located under src/test/rest/resources/bookinventory/integration folder as .feature files.<br/>
-Running them are part of the JUnit execution that is hooked by BookInventoryIntegrationTest.java to execute all the feature files annotated with @restApiIntegration.
+Running them are part of the JUnit execution that is hooked by BookInventoryIntegrationTest.java to execute all the features annotated with @restApiIntegration.

 ```java
 @RunWith(Cucumber.class)